Villem-OskarOssip/ethereum-petshop/README.md

 Follow the below documentation to run the Ethereum petshop example on Ethereum.

-**Make sure to run all snak commands in the ethereum-petshop' directory.**
+**Make sure to run all commands in the ethereum-petshop directory.**

 ## Reqirements.
 * Git